-Venus flytraps are cool, creepy, and a little hard to believe.
+Venus flytraps (Dionaea muscipula) are cool, creepy, and a little hard to believe.
 After all, it’s not every day that you see a poisonous plant!
 But they’re also fairly common house plants, and many owners love to have them around.
 But if you have a flytrap plant and you’re also a cat owner, you don’t need to be worried.

 What is a Venus Flytrap?

 Venus flytraps are a species of plant that’s famous for being carnivorous.
 Each plant has a modified leaf structure that’s totally unique, with a pair of leaf endings that look kind of like a spiky mouth.
-Insects are attracted by the smell and will land on the leaves, causing them to snap shut and trap their prey inside.
+Insects are attracted by fragrant nectar and will land on the leaves, causing them to snap shut and trap their prey inside.
 Flytraps grow in nutrient-poor soils and use flies and other insects to supplement their diets.

 What Happens if a Cat Eats a Venus Flytrap?

 If you own a cat and also have flytrap plants, you don’t need to worry about your cat’s health.
 Flytraps are not toxic to humans or cats.
-They produce a smell that attracts insects, but since it is a sour, slightly fruity smell, most cats don’t seem interested in it either way.
+They produce a fragrant nectar that attracts insects, but since it has a sour, slightly fruity smell, most cats don’t seem interested in it either way.
 After all, Venus flytraps are trying to attract bugs that eat rotting fruit or flower nectar, not carnivorous mammals.

 That doesn’t mean that it’s a good idea to let your cat trigger the plant.
 Opening and closing costs flytraps a lot of energy, and it isn’t healthy for them to close without food inside.
-The movement can also startle your cat, which isn’t very pleasant for her.
+The movement can also startle your cat, which isn’t very pleasant for them.

 Discouraging Cats from Eating House Plants

 Even though Venus flytraps aren’t poisonous, you probably don’t want your cat eating them.
 Flytraps are delicate plants that require precise conditions to grow, and being damaged by a cat won’t help their chances.
 If you want to discourage your cat from eating the flytrap, consider moving it to a higher place where your cat can’t reach it easily or planting it in a hanging pot.

-Even though it’s not fun to see your cat get into houseplants if your cat eats Venus flytraps, you don’t have to worry about her.
+Even though it’s not fun to see your cat get into houseplants if your cat eats Venus flytraps, you don’t have to worry about them.
 These plants might look scary, but they won’t hurt your cat, and they aren’t poisonous when ingested, so they are pretty safe to keep around cats.